APTrust/dart-docs/docs/dart2/developers/documenting.md

+---
+description: >-
+  Document DART 2 contributions with JSDoc so the generated API documentation stays useful to future maintainers.
+---

 # Documenting DART

 If you contribute code to DART, please document it for the sanity of the people who will maintain it.
 DART uses [JSDoc](https://jsdoc.app/) to generate the [DART API documentation](https://aptrust.github.io/dart/).
 Look at the source code for examples of how we use JSDoc.